PSHE & RSE - Key Stage 5

 The Secondary RSE Audit

-From September 2020, schools must begin delivery of statutory Relationships and Sex Education (RSE) and Health Education.
+In September 2020, it became compulsory for schools to deliver statutory Relationships and Sex Education (RSE) and Health Education.
 To support this process GHLL have designed a simplified version of the curriculum requirements (beginning with RSE).

 Siobhan Baille concerned about sexual harrassment of schoolgirls in Stroud